Division 7A Loan Deed

 The government left open the Div7A loopholes in its latest budget.
 The ATO is not happy.

-The ATO looks to any excuse to render the Div 7A loan ‘agreement’ as faulty.
-These are the 6 drafting errors the ATO is targeting:
+The ATO looks for an excuse to render the Div 7A loan ‘agreement’ faulty.
+These are the six drafting errors the ATO is targeting:

-Drafting a Div7A Loan – ATO’s 6 concerns
+Drafting a Div7A Loan – ATO’s six concerns

 1. Prepare loans as ‘deeds’ – ‘agreements’ do not work